makma/fingerprintjs.com/content/blog/6-types-of-ecommerce-fraud-and-how-to-prevent-them-from-compromising-your-online-store.md

 ---
 templateKey: long-form-content
 metadata:
-  title: 6 Types of Ecommerce Fraud and How To Prevent Them From Compromising Your
+  title: 6 Types of Ecommerce Fraud and How To Prevent Them From Harming Your
-    Online Store
+    Customers
   url: https://fingerprintjs.com/blog/ecommerce-fraud-types
   image: /img/uploads/6-types-of-ecommerce-fraud_-learn-how-to-tackle-them-and-secure-your-ecommerce-store.png
   description: Today's ecommerce fraud is sophisticated, automated, and hard to